 Nuclear safety means ensuring the correct operating conditions of a nuclear power plant, preventing accidents and reducing their consequences, protecting personnel and the environment from ionizing radiation.

-We check the fulfillment of the design criteria of nuclear power plants independently in terms of process systems, automation and plant level in connection with plant modifications, periodic safety assessments and new nuclear power plant projects.
+We review the fulfillment of the design criteria of nuclear power plants independently in terms of process systems, automation and plant level in connection with plant modifications, periodic safety assessments and new nuclear power plant projects.
 In this way, we ensure that a high level of nuclear safety is met impartially.

 The defense related to structures and safety functions according to the defense-in-depth principle is based on five consecutive levels, of which the first two levels are intended to prevent accidents and the other levels are intended to protect the plant and its users and the environment from the harmful effects of an accident, i.e. to limit the consequences of accidents.